 Attention to detail and rigorous testing define quality WordPress plugins.
 We hold ourselves to high coding standards in every commit and pull request.
 The same holds true for every customer communication, blog article, tweet, share, or WordCamp presentation.
 Details matter.

 The Impress.org Team regularly contributes to the WordPress and broader open source communities.
 All of our code is GPL compliant and never proprietary.
 Whether through code contributions on GitHub or WordCamp involvement, we are deeply dedicated to empowering others to do good through open source.

 We Code for Good

 Solving problems using WordPress has always been our passion.
 We don’t just build plugins, we build solutions.
 Everything we develop is crafted to help your business or nonprofit succeed in reaching its potential.
-Our software has helped more than 50,000 nonprofits raise tens of thousands of dollars worldwide
+Our software has helped more than 60,000+ nonprofits raise more than a billion dollars worldwide

 Since its founding, this company has focused on providing solutions that empower organizations to reach their full online potential.
 Our open source contributions and support of the WordPress community have played a huge role in our company identity.
 We believe in Code for Good so that everyone can Press Forward.

 After several WordCamps and meetups, Devin Walker, founder, sees the need for well-built plugins for small businesses.
 The company is founded to fill the gap.

 First Open Source Plugins Released

 The first open source plugins are released on WordPress.org, complete with full documentation and backed by high-quality technical support.
 Each serves to help small businesses succeed online.

 Jason Knill joins as Head of Finance and Matt Cromwell joins as Head of Support, partnering with Devin.
 All of their skills combined allow the company to provide more well-rounded expertise and better serve customers.